Hanover-CS/HC23-Isaac-Bevis-Senior-Project/docs/proposal.md

 ## Software (Programming Languages)
 In terms of programming languages, I have two to choose from, [MicroPython][7] and [C++][8].
 Both microcontrollers support these languages and all three protocols can be used with these languages.
-### MicroPython
+- ### MicroPython
     MicroPython is a "boiled down" version of [Python 3][9] that only includes a few of the standard libraries, allowing it to run on microcontrollers with just 16kB of RAM.
 MicroPython is also different to regular python 3 in the sense that it is a full compiler and runtime and runs on the bare metal.
 MicroPython has special machine libraries that allow the user to program at a low level.
-{To be continued}
+In terms of average usabillity, there seems be less documentation and tutorials out there for the various protocols on the ESP32.
+MycroPython has the most support on their special PiBoard or the Raspberry Pico.
-### C++
+- ### C++
     C++ (C plus plus), is a programming language in the C family that was made in 1985.
 C++ was made with embedded systems and resource restricted systems, as well as larger systems in mind.
 C++ is a fully compiled language that runs on the bare metal, which makes it faster than other languages like Python.
-{To be continued}
+C++ is the language of choice for tutorials and it has the most documentation on the ESP32.
+So, in terms of usabillity, C++ is the obvious choice for this project.

 ## Security (Rolling Codes)
 ### Overview